Autism Resource Center

 To determine if your child has ASD, a licensed health care professional with special expertise in childhood development will coordinate a comprehensive diagnostic evaluation.
 An evaluation team often has a physician, psychologist, speech therapist, and occupational therapist component.
 During the diagnostic evaluation, these qualified professionals will review your child’s developmental and medical history, behavioral and cognitive evaluation, current medical condition, neurological evaluation, autism specific assessments, and other information that may be required by state mandate.

 State laws often identify which types of provider can make a diagnosis of ASD for it to be covered as an insurance benefit.
 Pediatricians, psychiatrists, licensed clinical psychologists, or child neurologists are typically listed.
-To find a qualified provider who can help with a comprehensive diagnostic evaluation for your child, please call the Lucet Autism Resource Program at 877-563-9347.
+To find a qualified provider who can help with a comprehensive diagnostic evaluation for your child, please call the New Directions Autism Resource Program at 877-563-9347.

 How is a child with ASD treated?